bobaekang/icjia-r-workshop/slides/module5_slides1.md

 lm(formula, data, subset, na.action, ...)
 ```
 * `lm()` is used to fit linear models, according to the `formula` input.
+* `data` is an optional argument, which can take a data frame
+    * If `data` input is provided, its column names can be used directly in the formula

 R formula